HarshitGupta77/JA-Young-Technopreneur-Challenge/README.md

 Our website was collaboratively built using **Glitch**, allowing us to seamlessly work together as a team to bring our vision to life.

 Thank you for visiting TAG - The Aqua Gardens!
 We hope you find our project as exciting and impactful as we do.

+## 👥 Our Team

+This project was developed by our dedicated team, **Team Unstoppable**, consisting of four enthusiastic members who are passionate about addressing climate change and promoting environmental sustainability.

+Join us in making a positive impact on our planet by understanding and managing our carbon emissions! 🌱

+#### Team Unstoppable:

+- Harshit Gupta
+- Ananya Sudarsan
+- Khushi Tyagi
+- Nitya Bimal Kaniyamparambil